microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 > `object` is not `Object`. **Always** use `object`!

-Note that in JavaScript, function values are objects: They have properties, have `Object.prototype` in their prototype chain, are `instanceof Object`, you can call `Object.keys` on them, and so on.
+Note that in JavaScript, function values are objects: they have properties, have `Object.prototype` in their prototype chain, are `instanceof Object`, you can call `Object.keys` on them, and so on.
 For this reason, function types are considered to be `object`s in TypeScript.

 ### `unknown`